Maria Sobocińska

-Maria Sobocińska (born 24 February 1994) is a Polish actress.
+Maria Sobocińska (/pl/ born 24 February 1994) is a Polish actress.

 Biography

 Sobocińska was born to cinematographer Piotr Sobociński and actress Hanna Mikuć.
 She has two brothers, Piotr and Michał.
 Her grandfather, Witold Sobociński, was also a cinematographer.
+She originally wanted to pursue medicine, but later chose to apply to drama school.
 She graduated from the National Academy of Dramatic Art in 2018.

+In 2016, she made her professional acting debut in Wojciech Smarzowski's Volhynia.